-In any event, if you use GEHA's prescription ID card when another insurance plan is primary, you will be responsible for reimbursing us any amount in excess of our secondary benefit.
+In any event, if you use GEHA's prescription ID card when another insurance plan is primary, you will be responsible for reimbursing GEHA any amount in excess of our secondary benefit.
 If another insurance plan is primary, you should use their drug benefit.

-When coordination of benefits apply, reimbursement is based on GEHA's allowable.
+When coordination of benefits apply, reimbursement is based on GEHA's retail Plan allowable benefit.
 Our benefit payment will be based on the lesser of:

-- · what GEHA would have paid in the absence of other primary coverage - or, the balance due after the primary carrier's payment.
+- what GEHA would have paid in the absence of other primary coverage - or, the balance due after the primary carrier's payment.